SimonThormeyer/terry/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As an User, I want to klick on the Surface, to create a sound.
+As an User, I want to click on the Surface, to create a sound.

 **description of the story**